cwervo/old.cwervo.com/source/about/index.md

 I [build websites](/case-studies/)<!-- , [write](/portflio/writing.html), -->
 and [do design work (web and print)](/portfolio/), mostly for non-profits and student organizations.
-I also blog for [Oberlin college](http://blogs.oberlin.edu/Andres.shtml), and maintain [a personal blog](/thoughts/).
-I do at least 10 hours of community service during the academic year at Oberlin college as a part of the [Oberlin Bonner Scholars program](http://new.oberlin.edu/office/bonner-center/cbl-programs/bonner-scholars/), in combination with the [Bonner Leader program](http://new.oberlin.edu/office/bonner-center/cbl-programs/bonner-leader-program/),
+I also blog for [Oberlin College](http://blogs.oberlin.edu/Andres.shtml), and maintain [a personal blog](/thoughts/).
+I do at least 10 hours of community service during the academic year at Oberlin College as a part of the [Oberlin Bonner Scholars program](http://new.oberlin.edu/office/bonner-center/cbl-programs/bonner-scholars/), in combination with the [Bonner Leader program](http://new.oberlin.edu/office/bonner-center/cbl-programs/bonner-leader-program/),